Rebecca Abram (Director, Strategic Technical Marketing of Fujifilm Diosynth Biotechnologies)

 Vice President, Business Development at Intelligent OMICS

-Tim Haines (Managing Partner at Abingworth)
+Tim Haines (Executive Partner at Abingworth)

 Tim Haines

-Managing Partner at Abingworth
+Executive Partner at Abingworth

 Peter Hamley (Chief Scientific Officer at Samsara Therapeutics Ltd)